imperialCHEPI/healthgps/development.md

 ```
 user@machine:~/xxx$ qsub example.pbs
 ```
-Each simulation batch results file have the HPC *arrays index number* appended to the filename, enabling a full reconstruction of the experiment results for analysis.
+Each simulation batch results file has the HPC *arrays index number* appended to the filename, enabling a full reconstruction of the experiment results for analysis.
 This mechanism enables new simulation runs to be added to an existing experiment's results dataset to improved convergence without repeating simulations by incrementing the job range in the schedule script.
-For example, to added 25 simulation batches to the same experiment's results, change the script as follows, submit the job again, and process the the results as before:
+For example, to added 25 simulation batches to the same experiment's results, change the script as follows, submit the job again, and process the results as before:

 ``` bash
 ...